-Richard F. Pride Fellowship: This award is made to minority students pursuing doctorates.
-See http://usfweb2.usf.edu/ibl/Pride/pride.html.
+Richard F. & Eva L. Pride Endowed Scholarship: This award is made to minority students pursuing doctorates.
+See https://foundation.usf.edu/here/scholarship-office/available-scholarships/need-merit-based-scholarships/dr-richard-f-eva-l-pride-endowed-scholarship.

 The Valerie Reed Memorial Scholarship: An annual scholarship is awarded to an outstanding student in the Clinical Psychology concentration.
 Information on the criteria for selection and the application procedures can be obtained from the Director of Clinical Training.